finmid/code-challenge-be/README.md

 ```

 Implement following banking APIs:
-- create new account with predefined balance
+- create new account with a possibility to define balance
 - fetch account balance by `accountId`
 - create transaction between two accounts, that impacts account balance